School of Social Work

 The typical time for degree completion is four semesters of full-time study.
 However, graduates of undergraduate social work programs that are accredited by the Council on Social Work Education and who meet specific course and admissions requirements are eligible to apply for the advanced standing program.
-In the advanced standing program, students fulfill the degree requirements in 12 months through two summer sessions and two semesters.
+In the advanced standing program, students fulfill the degree requirements in 12 months beginning in May of each year.

 The Ph.D.
 Program in Social Work

 The Ph.D. program in social work is designed to meet the growing demand for social work and social welfare research scholars in academic and research settings.
 Graduates are prepared to conduct a variety of theory construction and research activities that include building, testing and refining both explanatory theory for understanding social problems, and practice theory for understanding change processes; designing social interventions that test explanatory and/or practice theory; and assessing the effects of planned social interventions, including policies, through models of process, outcome, and impact evaluation.